Frequently Asked Questions

 Where are you located?
 Do you offer telehealth?

 Both.
-Appointments are available via telehealth video visit or in person at my Cherry Hill, NJ office — whichever works better for you.
+Appointments are available via telehealth video visit or in person at my Cherry Hill, NJ office.

-- In-person: Cherry Hill, NJ office.
+- In-person: Cherry Hill, NJ.
 Home visits available in Moorestown, Mount Laurel, Marlton, Haddonfield, Collingswood, and surrounding South Jersey communities (additional fee applies)

-- Telehealth: Available for patients in New Jersey, New York, Pennsylvania, California, and Florida
+- Telehealth: Available for patients licensed in New Jersey, New York, Pennsylvania, California, and Florida

 What are your hours?